-In June 2003, the City of Richmond completed the renovation of Main Street Station and related parking lots.
+Main Street Station - In June 2003, the City of Richmond completed the renovation of Main Street Station and related parking lots.
 Upon completion of the renovation, the Authority was requested by the City to provide management services for both the station and parking facilities.
 In March 2018, the City of Richmond completed renovations to the Train Shed, making it a venue for larger events such as concerts, festivals, and weddings.
 The Authority was requested by the City to provide management services for the Train Shed upon its completion.
-The Authority is not responsible for any facility debt and the facilities remain property of the City.
-The City agreed to pay all operating expenses in excess of revenues associated with the Authority's management of the facilities - this contribution is budgeted so net revenue over expenses equals zero.
-The Authority submits monthly financial reports, annual budgets, and audited financial statements to the City.
-The Authority's operation of the facilities is subject to periodic renewals of the operating agreement.
-The current agreement expired June 30, 2019 and was not renewed.
+The Authority was not responsible for any facility debt and the facilities remained property of the City.
+The City agreed to pay all operating expenses in excess of revenues associated with the Authority's management of the facilities - this contribution was budgeted so net periodic renewals of the operating agreement.
+On July 1, 2019, the operating agreement with the City of Richmond to provide management services for Main Street Station expired and was not renewed.
+All Main Street Station fund assets were remitted to the City and the City took over the remaining receivables and liabilities of the Main Street Station.
+There were no revenues or expenses for this operation in fiscal year 2020.
+Economic Condition and Outlook Traffic on the Authority's Expressway System is primarily commuter-based, with area employment levels revenue over expenses equals zero.
+The Authority submitted monthly financial reports, annual budgets, and audited financial statements to the City.
+The Authority's operation of the facilities was subject to directly impacting the number of daily commuter trips.
+While the unemployment rate indicates the general direction of the economy, area employment is a more appropriate economic indicator to correlate to the Authority's traffic.
+Due to the COVID-19 pandemic, economic conditions have deteriorated rapidly and traffic volume has decreased significantly for the RMTA Expressway system.
+Figure 1 compares the 12 month moving average of area employment to the 12 month moving average of daily transactions on the Expressway System.
+As shown in Q2 in 2020, the COVID-19 pandemic and the Virginia Governor's Stay at Home Order significantly impacted both employment and system traffic in the Richmond MSA: